maximenoel8/caasp_robotframework/README.md

 ## Setup environment
-Configure ${CAASP_KEY} in parametes/env.robot by adding your SSC key Configure your vmware and openstack setting in env.robot
+Configure ${CAASP_KEY} in parametes/env.robot by adding your SSC key Configure your vmware and openstack setting in env.robot For backup and restore test, configure your aws identification key

 ## Execute test